xiaoxiae/unfinished/ONEPAGE.md

 ---

-## Gimmick

-The game is a top-down shooter, where the main gimmick is that while your movement and shooting mechanics are functional, they are quite weak and bad.
-You need to edit the code that controls them in order to improve and fight enemies that are faster, smarter and tougher.
+The game is a top-down shooter, where the main gimmick is that you can enhance your movement with custom code, reacting to how close the enemies are to you.
+This will be an advantage against enemies that are faster than you.

 ```
-┌────────────────────┬──┬──┬──┐
-│                    │  │  │  │
-│                    ├──┴──┴──┤
+┌────────────────────┬────────┐
 │                    │        │
+│                    │        │
-│      Main game     │        │
+│                    │        │
-│                    │  Code  │
+│      Main game     │  Code  │
 │                    │ Editor │
+│                    │        │
 ├────────────────────┤        │
 │    Health, ammo    │        │
 └────────────────────┴────────┘
 ```

-## Setting
-The setting is a non-procedurally-generated abandoned city, where the main point is to scavenge for scarce resources like health and ammo.
-The longer you survive, the tougher the enemies get and the scarcer the resources are.
+The setting is a non-procedurally-generated maze, the main point being finding and killing all of the enemies found, while wisely using your stamina and ammo.